The franchise has won five MLL championships and five division titles throughout its history in the league.

-In March of 2010, the Bayhawks announced the new ownership group: Hometown Lacrosse, LLC led by Bayhawks owner Brendan Kelly.
-The Bayhawks also announced that the team name would be changed to the Chesapeake Bayhawks.
+In March of 2010, the Bayhawks announced their new ownership group: Hometown Lacrosse, LLC led by Brendan Kelly.
+It was also announced that the team name would be changed to the Chesapeake Bayhawks.

 Adding “Chesapeake” to the team name included all areas of the region.
 For example: Maryland, Virginia, Washington, DC and the Eastern Shore.
 The Bayhawks also returned to championship weekend that year and toppled the Lizards for their third Steinfeld Trophy.

 The following year the Bayhawks lost to the Cannons in the playoffs.
 Kelly then stepped down as head coach and promoted Dave Cottle from assistant coach to head coach.
 Cottle brought in a new defensive coordinator, Tony Resch, and rebuilt the roster.
 In Cottle’s first year as head coach, the Bayhawks earned the number one seed and hoisted the Steinfeld trophy for the fourth time.
 The Bayhawks conquered the Denver Outlaws 16-6 in the finals.
 2013 was a successful year for the Bayhawks.
 They took on the Charlotte Hounds in the finals and came out on top with a 10-9 win, arning back-to-back championships and building a dynasty.